 BRANTWOOD BOOKSHOP– Come and browse in our interesting and carefully stocked bookshop, which has many specialist books on Ruskin as well as a range of gifts and souvenirs.

 DISABLED VISITORS – The majority of the house at Brantwood is accessible to disabled visitors.
 There is no wheelchair access to two small bedrooms on the first floor although a photo album is available upon request.
 Large print and Braille guides are available upon request.
 Guide dogs are permitted into the house.
-A transcript of the introductory video is available upon request.
 Disabled toilets are on site and access is available to the restaurant.
 ‘Brant’ means steep in Old Norse.
-The nature of the site means that not all the gardens and
+The nature of the site means that not all the gardens and estate are accessible.

 Brantwood regularly welcomes coach parties.
 Confident, experienced drivers do not find it too challenging, however, the approach road is narrow and the following guidance will help drivers plan their route.